UmmuDem/Making_Predictions_Sakila/README.md

 ## Next Steps

-## Useful Links
+## Useful Links & Notes
+* I added the sakila-db for whom want to dive into it.
-This [link](https://github.com/UmmuDem/Making_Predictions_Sakila/blob/main/related_lab_questions.md) can be used to see the lab questions as a guideline for our purpose.
+* This [link](https://github.com/UmmuDem/Making_Predictions_Sakila/blob/main/related_lab_questions.md) can be used to see the lab questions as a guideline for our purpose.
+* [This](https://github.com/UmmuDem/Making_Predictions_Sakila/blob/main/Lab%20%7C%20Making%20predictions%20with%20logistic%20regression.ipynb) is the my jupyter notebook for detailed explanations and the code itself.